deeplearning-wisc/graph-spectral-ood/README.md

 ```

 ## Demo
-To pretrain the model (e.g., using the CIFAR-10-C as the covariate OOD dataset and SVHN as the semantic OOD dataset), you can `cd ./CIFAR` first and run the following command:
+To pretrain the model (e.g., using the CIFAR-10-C as the covariate OOD dataset and SVHN as the semantic OOD dataset), you can modify the variable `checkpoints_dir` in the `./CIFAR/run_pt.sh`, and run the following command:
 ```bash
 sh run_pt.sh graph_ood cifar10 svhn svhn
 ```